digital-fabric/modulation/README.md

 ### Reloading modules

-Modules can be easily reloaded in order to implement hot code reloading:
+Modules can be reloaded at run-time for easy hot code reloading:

 ```ruby
 require 'modulation'